 Because magnesium is a laxative, it can draw water out of our bodies and into our colon, making us need to use the bathroom.
 Magnesium also has some contraindications with diuretics.

 Not only this, as discussed in #3 below, hot water can also make you sweat, which can also dehydrate you.
-Dehydration can lead to symptoms like dizziness and fatigue as well, and is caused by not having enough water in your system.
+Dehydration can lead to symptoms like dizziness, light-headedness and feeling tired after an epsom salt bath, and is caused by not having enough water in your system.

 The way to counter this is by drinking plenty of water before, during, and after your bath.
 Even as small of a glass as 8 ounces of water before, and 8-16 ounces after your bath may be enough.